VizAnh/Ecommerce-Order-Manager-Project/README.md

 ![Filter and search](images/filter_search.png)

 ## 7.Installation
-First, download and extract the project, then provide DB_HOST, DB_USER, and DB_PASS in the .env file (remove the .example extension).
-After that, run the main.py file.
+First, download and extract the project, then provide DB_HOST, DB_USER, and DB_PASS in the .env file (remove the .example extension).Then run 4  After that, run the main.py file.
 If it doesn't work, you can move main.py out of the “app” folder and run it again.

 ## 8. Limitations
 - Basic GUI: The interface is functional but lacks advanced UX features (dynamic filtering, input validation, consistent design).